Klipper3d/klipper/docs/Config_Reference.md

 #   Time (in seconds) to run the fan at full speed when either first
 #   enabling or increasing it by more than 50% (helps get the fan
 #   spinning).
 The default is 0.100 seconds.
+#min_power: 0.0
+#   The minimum input speed which will power the fan (expressed as a
+#   value from 0.0 to 1.0).
+When a speed lower than min_power is
+#   requested the fan will instead be set to this speed.
+#   This setting may be used to prevent fan stalls.
+#   The default is 0.0.
 #off_below: 0.0
 #   The minimum input speed which will power the fan (expressed as a
 #   value from 0.0 to 1.0).
 When a speed lower than off_below is